Generating Access Tokens for Server Side APIs

 The local development access token is valid for a maximum of 24 hours after which it must be regenerated using the same method.

 Developers may use this token to make calls from their non-AEM test application to an AEM as a Cloud Service environment.
-Typically, the developer will use this token with the non-AEM application on their own laptop.
+Typically, the developer uses this token with the non-AEM application on their own laptop.
 Also, the AEM as a Cloud is typically a non-production environment.

 The developer flow involves the following steps: